Dmitrijv/fend19-backend-project/README.md

   die;
 ```

-In order to convert post body text from plain text in to simple HTML the input string is segmenting in to lines by using "new line" symbols as separators.
+In order to convert body text in to simple HTML the input string is segmented in to lines by using "new line" symbols as separators.
 Each line is then wrapped with a <p> tag before being saved in the database.

 ```php
 public static function formStringToParagraphHtml($string) {